MasaoFujii/pg_cheat_funcs/README.md

 (which represents the timeline ID) can be completely incorrect.
 That is, this function can return bogus WAL file name.
 For details of this conversion, please see [PostgreSQL document](http://www.postgresql.org/docs/devel/static/functions-admin.html#FUNCTIONS-ADMIN-BACKUP).
+This function is available only in PostgreSQL 9.4 or later.

 ### xid pg_set_next_xid(transactionid xid)
 Set and return the next transaction ID.